JayCuthrell/fudge-org-eleventy-excellent/src/posts/how-to-buttondown-with-11ty-on-netlify-with-github.md

 ---
-title: "How To Buttondown with 11ty on Netlify with GitHub"
+title: "Buttondown with 11ty on Netlify with GitHub"
 description: 'A look at how Fudge Sunday 🤔💡🤯🤓 newsletter gets made each week'
 date: 2024-01-21
 tags: